PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 - Activated users who came back within n-days/weeks/months
 - How often activated users come back and perform an action

 Retention is one of the most important metrics in any business.
-If your product can nail activation and retention, it's a good sign you have a product people value, and that investing in monetization and acquisition won't be time and money wasted.
+If you nail activation and retention, it's a good sign you have a product people value.

 For most products, measuring retention means defining a usage interval – i.e. how often you expect your retention event to occur.
-Payroll software might measure monthly retention, a learning platform weekly retention, and a social network daily retention, for example.
+Do you expect users to come back every day, week or month.

-It may also make sense to track unbounded retention, where there is no usage interval and you're just interested in whether users come back, and how many times they come back in a given time period.
+You can also track unbounded retention, where you track if/how often users return without a specific interval.

 > 💡 **PostHog Tip:** There are two ways to track retention in PostHog.
-Create a [retention insight](/docs/user-guides/retention) for tracking the percentage of users who performed an event within a given time period, or a [stickiness insight](/docs/user-guides/stickiness) to track how many times an activated user returned and performed an action.
-And whatever you're measuring, make sure you're tracking activated users and not just 'all users'.
+Create a [retention insight](/docs/user-guides/retention) for tracking the percentage of users who performed an event within a given time period; use a [stickiness insight](/docs/user-guides/stickiness) to track how many times an activated user returned and performed an action.
+And, whatever you're measuring, make sure you're tracking activated users and not 'all users'.

 ### 4. Referral